How SPN Compares to VPNs

 In case you have special requirements, you can of course instruct the SPN to use a specific country for a website.
 Note: currently this feature is tricky to set up - it will improve in the future

-Needless to say, VPNs cannot do this automatically, as they can only use one “exit” server at once, even if they are “multi-hop”.
+VPNs cannot do this automatically, as they can only use one “exit” server at once, even if they are “multi-hop”.

 While there are some VPNs that are able to exclude the local network (LAN) or certain apps from the VPN, the SPN takes this to a new level.

 Similar to Portmaster firewall rules, you can very easily exclude any combination of domains or apps from being routed through the SPN.
 By default, it excludes local network resources, as well as any captive portal.
-You do not need to turn it off to log into the WiFi when traveling!
+You do not need to turn it off to log into the WiFi when traveling.

 Most VPNs provide a custom app that is easy to install - some require you to manually configure a client, though.